memfault/interrupt/_drafts/A BLE Primer.md

 Bluetooth started as a short-distance cable replacement technology.
 For example, to replace wires in devices such as a mouse, keyboard, or a PC communicating with a Personal Digital Assistant (PDA) which were popular in the late 1990s and early 2000s.
 The first official version of Bluetooth was released by Ericsson in 1994, named after King Harald “Bluetooth” Gormsson of Denmark who helped unify warring factions in the 10th century CE.

-Bluetooth Low Energy (BLE), however, was introduced in the 4.0 version of the Bluetooth specification in 2010.
+Bluetooth Low Energy (BLE) was introduced in the 4.0 version of the Bluetooth specification in 2010.
 The original Bluetooth defined in the previous versions is referred to as Bluetooth Classic.
-BLE was not an upgrade to the original Bluetooth: Bluetooth Classic, but rather it’s a new technology that utilizes the Bluetooth brand but focuses on the Internet of Things (IoT) applications where small amounts of data are transferred at lower speeds.
+BLE was not an upgrade to Bluetooth Classic, but rather it’s a new technology that utilizes the Bluetooth brand but focuses on the Internet of Things (IoT) applications where small amounts of data are transferred at lower speeds.
 It’s important to note that there’s a big difference between Bluetooth Classic and Bluetooth Low Energy in terms of technical specification, implementation and the types of applications they’re each suitable for.

 ## Bluetooth Classic vs. Bluetooth Low Energy
 Itʼs important to note that thereʼs a big difference between Bluetooth Classic and Bluetooth Low Energy in terms of technical specification, implementation, and the types of applications to which theyʼre each suited.
 This is in addition to the fact that they are **incompatible** with each other.